It’s summer, and the biking is easy! If you are a fan of mountain bike trails, Juneau has more than its share of fantastic trails to enjoy.

 Whether you are looking for a long, hard trip or a short, easy little outing, Juneau mountain bike trails have something for everyone.

-If you have visitors or guests that need a rental, there are plenty of bike rental shops and bicycle shops that offer repairs in Juneau.
+If you have visitors or guests that need a rental, there are plenty of bike rental shops and bicycle shops that offer repairs.

-Ready to check out this list of must-do biking trails?
+Ready to check out this list of must-do biking trails in Juneau Better Health recommends?
 Keep reading!

 Treadwell Ditch Trail